Once upon a time Microsoft

 Kinect interface by gestures completes the XBox in 2010, later Windows, and is an immense success.

 In 2010, Windows 7 Phone provides all the functionality to run a modern smartphone.
-The agreement with Nokia in 2011 announces a great future success.
+The agreement with Nokia in 2011 add a large base of users.

 Evolution of the firm